retrotheft/show-and-svelte/docs/design.md

 Or rather, can I just modify typewriter to detect when the element is on the screen?

 Or maybe I can wrap attachments in some fashion.

+## v2 Method

+Currently, we:

+- style components in a scoped style block by their ID
+- remove the element ID when adding to mark in order to prevent CSS styles applying
+- tear out of snippet and manually append to DOM

+Is it possible to keep Svelte's reactivity with the following change?

+- use data-mask to link to mask, so